 The League Club provides charitable funding to non-profits serving Collier and Lee counties and classified by the IRS as 501(c)(3) organizations, or defined by the IRS as eligible entities that provide charitable services to their community.
-Each year, The League Club strives to identify agencies that:
+Each year, The League Club strives to identify agencies which do the following:

-- Best serve human service needs of at-risk adults, children and the elderly
+- Serve human services needs of at-risk adults, children, and the elderly

 - Educate and promote conservation of natural resources